transdigiware/blockchain/howto/ibp-console-create-app.md

 ### Step five: Invoke the smart contract
 {: #ibp-console-app-commercial-paper-step-five-invoke}

-After configuring the gateway to connect to the network managed by your console, we will edit the portion of the `issue.js` file that connects to the commercial paper smart contract.
+After you configure the gateway to connect to the network managed by your console, we will edit the portion of the `issue.js` file that connects to the commercial paper smart contract.
 You need to provide the gateway the contract name and the channel where the smart contract was deployed.

-**Edit** the line below, replacing `mychannel` with your channel name.
+**Edit** the following line, and replace `mychannel` with your channel name.

 ```javascript
 const network = await gateway.getNetwork('mychannel');
 ```
 {:codeblock}

-Following a line of code that prints a message to your console, you can find a line that provides the gateway the smart contract name. **Edit** the line below to change the name `papercontract` to the name of the contract you installed.
+Following a line of code that prints a message to your console, you can find a line that provides the gateway the smart contract name. **Edit** the following line to change the name `papercontract` to the name of the contract you installed.

 ```javascript
 const contract = await network.getContract('papercontract', 'org.papernet.commercialpaper');